Blog

 If you suspect your cat has eaten something toxic:

-1. Identify the substance: Figure out exactly what they ate and roughly how much.
+1. Identify the substance: Figure out what they ate and roughly how much.
 Retrieve the packaging if possible.